 Well Baby Checks

 Adding a new member to the family can feel daunting, but attending one of our Childbirth Education Classes is great way to help you get ready for the arrival of your new baby.

 In an effort to ensure the health and wellness of our expectant mothers, their babies and our staff, our in-person childbirth classes have been temporarily suspended due to COVID-19.
-Virtual classes are currently being offered as either a 6-week series or an all-day class.
+Virtual classes are currently being evaluated for 2022.

 Once restrictions relax, we will transition back to in-person classes while maintaining county and state guidelines to minimize risks and ensure the health and well being of everyone involved.